-Today, there are a number of good IRA companies offering self-directed plans, so it is worth covering how an investor might go about choosing one.
+Today, there are several good IRA companies offering self-directed plans, so it is worth covering how an investor might go about choosing one.

 You’ll want to start by evaluating the basics.
 Choose a firm with a reputation for providing great service and competitive fees.
-You might give extra points for a firm that is well established in the industry.
+You might give extra points to a firm that is well-established in the industry.

 We do not recommend using custodians charging more than $150 in annual fees or those charging more than $50 to process a transaction.

 There are some very good IRA firms we vetted who charge fees significantly below those levels.